Biri Biri: International career

 Biri Biri played on multiple occasions for The Gambia's national men's football team, starting as a youth in 1963.

 Retirement

 Biri Biri was appointed as Deputy Mayor of Banjul after Yahya Jammeh came to power in 1994, a post he had relinquished by 2005.
 He also worked as the manager of Royal Albert market in the city.
 In 2000, Jammeh awarded him the Order of Merit, and he was described as The Gambia's "greatest footballer of the last millennium and of all time."

+Death

 Biri Biri died on 19 July 2020, aged 72, in Dakar, Senegal.